Part 1, Install Docker and Docker Compose

 (Optional) Add your user to the docker group to avoid needing sudo for Docker commands:

-You’ll need to log out and log back in for this change to take effect.
+You’ll need to log out and log back in for this change to take effect, or apply

 Step 7: Install Docker Compose